42 Routes Project Update

 Trail Projects Pages:

-16E21 Barrett 4wd Trail Reconstruction: The Eldorado National Forest is beginning to prepare an Environmental Analysis for proposed reconstruction of three segments of the Barrett 4wd Trail.
-(December 2013).
+16E21 Barrett 4wd Trail Reconstruction: The Eldorado National Forest has released the Final Environmental Analysis and Decision Notice for proposed reconstruction of three segments of the Barrett 4wd Trail.
 Follow the link above for project page and documents.

 42 Route Documents:

-The FSEIS is organized in two parts.
+The Final Supplemental Environmental Impact Statement is organized in two parts.
 Volume 1 contains the analysis and Volume 2 contains the maps for each alternative.

 Additional Information -